 Another study found that intermittent fasting also increases a hormone in the brain called brain-derived neurotrophic factor (BDNF) that has been linked to depression and other cognitive problems when levels are low.
-Lastly, intermittent fasting may be able to help protect against brain damage from to stroke (23, 24).
+Lastly, intermittent fasting may be able to help protect against brain damage from stroke (23, 24).

 #9.
 Prevent Alzheimer’s Disease

 One study showed that intermittent fasting may delay the onset of Alzheimer’s disease or reduce its severity.
 Another study showed that a meal plan that included daily short-term fasting improved Alzheimer’s conditions in nine out of ten patients.
-Intermittent fasting may also be able to protect the brain against other neurodegenerative disease, such as Parkinson’s and Huntington’s diseases (25).
+Intermittent fasting may also be able to protect the brain against other neurodegenerative diseases, such as Parkinson’s and Huntington’s diseases (25).

 #10.
 Increases Longevity

-There are several methods that can be used to break your weekdays into eating days or fasting days.
+There are several methods that can be used to break up your weekdays into eating days or fasting days.
 During fasting periods, you are asked to eat nothing at all or restrict your calories to under 600.
 The three most common methods of intermittent fasting include: